 Flanges and End Plugs are commonly used to configure Single-Ended Recuperative (SER) and Exhaust Gas Recirculation (EGR) radiant tube assemblies.

-- Si-SiC Flanges (used to mount both INNER & OUTER tubes inside the Adaptor Plates below)
+- Si-SiC Flanges (used to mount both INNER & OUTER tubes inside the Adapter Plates below)

 - End Plugs for OUTER Tube closure (also Protection Tubes)

 - Centering Locators or Pins

 - Glued into Drilled Holes (glue provided)

 - Gasket Kits for Adapter Plates above (three gaskets for front, back & counter-bore)